 6. "The nature, the supermarket of the Prehistory".
 We Need many things to be prehistoric (clothes, food, knives, burners, paintings, etc.) but without shops or money, how will we obtain it?

-The workshops have an approximate duration of 50 minutes and maximum is realized in groups of 25 persons in the caves of the Monte Castillo by a cost of 2, 50 € by student.
-The workshops will develop on the old station of trains in Puente Viesgo.
+The workshops have an approximate duration of 50 minutes and are realized in groups of 25 people maximum, next to the caves of El Castillo (Monte Castillo) with a cost of 2, 50 € per student.

 Timetable of activities:

 - 11:30, 13:30 and 17:00h.
 “The Hunters of the Painting Caves”.

 - 12:30, and 18:00h “The Fire”

 - 10:30 and 16:00h.
 “The First Graffiti”

 |Telephone: (+34) 942 59 84 25.
 Fax: (+34) 942 59 83 05.